ibm-messaging/mq-dev-patterns/JMS/README.md

 `java -cp ./com.ibm.mq.allclient-9.2.0.1.jar:./javax.jms-api-2.0.1.jar:./json-simple-1.1.1.jar:. com.ibm.mq.samples.jms.JmsRequest`

+If you have used maven to build the samples, you can run `java -cp target/mq-dev-patterns-0.1.0.jar: com.ibm.mq.samples.jms.JmsRequest`

 The request sample will put a message and wait for a response until it either gets a response or you `ctrl+c` interrupt it.

 In the second terminal;